Cindy Õunpuu

 Cindy Õunpuu (also Ounpuu; married name Yelle; born 11 November 1966) is a Canadian-Estonian swimmer.

 She was born in Toronto, Canada.
-She is graduated from Florida University in Gainesville.
+She graduated from University of Florida in Gainesville and is a 2-time NCAA Champion and record holder.

-She started his swimming exercising already in youth, coached by Mai Kreem.
-In 1985 he won gold medal at 1985 Pan Pacific Swimming Championships.
-She is 5-times Canadian champion.
+She started swimming at a very early age.
+In 1985 she won a gold medal at the 1985 Pan Pacific Swimming Championships in Tokyo, Japan.
+She is a 12-time Canadian national champion.
 1983–1986 she was a member of Canadian national swimming team.
-She was also a reserve swimmer for Canadian team at 1984 Summer Olympics in Los Angeles.
+She was also a swimmer for the Canadian team at the 1984 Summer Olympics in Los Angeles.

-In 1985 she was named as Best Female Swimmer of Canada.
+In 1985 she was named the Best Female Swimmer of Canada.